AlyceBrady/ramp/application/docs/rampDocs/TableSettings.md

   * `searchSpecSetting`:  setting to use for specifying search criteria
   * `searchResultsSetting`:  setting to use to display records in list view
   * `tabularSetting`:  setting to use to display records in table view
+  * `splitViewSetting`:  setting to use for a split view of records with some data in common
   * `deleteSetting`:  setting to use to confirm record deletion

 All sequence properties are optional.